johntitus/node-horseman/Readme.md

 #### .screenshot(path)
 Saves a screenshot of the current page to the specified `path`.
 Useful for debugging.

+#### .screenshotBase64(type)
+Returns a base64 encoded string representing the screenshot.
+Type must be one of 'PNG', 'GIF', or 'JPEG'.

 #### .crop(selector | boundingRectangle, path)
 Takes a screenshot of a portion of the page.
 You can pass in either a CSS selector or a boundingRectangle `{ top : 50, left: 200, width: 90, height: 200 }`.